SolaceLabs/solace-integration-guides/docs/_guides/spring-framework.md

 #### Producers and Synchronous Consumers

 In Spring, this object caching for producers and synchronous consumers is controlled by the `CachingConnectionFactory`.
-A CachingConnectionFactory contains a single JMS Connection which is reused across all JmsTemplates.
+A `CachingConnectionFactory` contains a single JMS Connection which is reused across all `JmsTemplates`.
 In order to enable session caching within the JMS Connection, the `sessionCacheSize` parameter must be set to specify the number of JMS Session objects to cache for reuse.

 One behavior worth noting is that as outlined in the Spring documentation, if the pool of cached sessions is fully utilized and a further request for a cached `Session` is made, then the requested `Session` will be created and disposed on demand.
 If you couple this behavior with the fact that the default value is 1 for `sessionCacheSize` it is important to configure this to a value that is applicable to the end application to avoid the undesirable behavior of create and dispose on each call to send a message during periods of high demand.
 This value should be set to the maximum concurrency required by the application.

-The following configuration sample illustrates how to set the various CachingConnectionFactory cache sizes.
+The following configuration sample illustrates how to set the various `CachingConnectionFactory` cache sizes.

 ```xml
   <bean id="solaceCachedConnectionFactory" class="org.springframework.jms.connection.CachingConnectionFactory">